thinking-with-computers/ludus/prelude.md

 The documentation for any function can be found within Ludus by passing the function to `doc!`, e.g., running `doc! (add)` will send the documentation for `add` to the console.

+For more information on the syntax & semantics of the Ludus language, see [language.md](./language.md).

 ## A few notes
 **Naming conventions.** Functions whose name ends with a question mark, e.g., `eq?`, return booleans.
 Functions whose name ends with an exclamation point, e.g., `make!`, change state in some way.